m00minnn/WD-SEATWORK-4/README.md

 ## Overview

-The Features Display Website is a project created for Seatwork 4, showcasing distinct design layouts for different features using pure HTML and CSS.
+The Features Display Website is created for Seatwork 4, showcasing distinct design layouts for different features using pure HTML and CSS.
 This multi-page website demonstrates proficiency in front-end web development by presenting unique and visually appealing layouts for various features.

 Guiding Questions:
-- What is the project?
-A multi-page website showcasing different feature layouts.
+- What is the project? - `A multi-page website showcasing different feature layouts.`
-- What's the purpose?
-To demonstrate HTML and CSS skills through creative and distinct layouts.
+- What's the purpose? - `To demonstrate HTML and CSS skills through creative and distinct layouts.`
-- What are key components?
-Landing page, feature pages, and intuitive navigation.
+- What are key components? - `Landing page, feature pages, and intuitive navigation.`
-- What technology is used and how?
-HTML for structure, CSS for styling and layout design.
+- What technology is used and how? - `HTML for structure, CSS for styling and layout design.`

 ### Key Components
 - Multi-Page Website
 - Landing Page with Navigation
 - At least 2 Feature Pages with Distinct Layouts
 - Responsive Design
-- CSS Animations (optional)
+- CSS Animations

 ### Technology
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)